-I have visited a few balls in my hometown since I was 16.
-Use my knowledge and experience with the best Vienna balls and local ball etiquette, which poured into this page.
+Since I turned 16, I have visited a few balls in my hometown.
+Therefore, do use my knowledge and experience with the best local balls and etiquette.

-A Viennese ball is in general a society dance event with live classical and contemporary music that requires elegant evening attire.
-Many of the best balls are organised by professional guilds and associations such as medical doctors, engineers and lawyers, coffeehouse owners, hunters and firemen.
-They are open to the general public.
+Vienna Balls Guide.
+In general, a Viennese ball is a society dance event with live classical and contemporary music that requires elegant evening attire.
+Many of the best balls are organised by professional guilds and associations.
+For example, the balls of the medical doctors, engineers and lawyers, coffeehouse owners, hunters and firemen are particularly popular.
+Like the other balls, they are open to the general public.

-NOTE: The best Vienna balls usually take place during the carnival season, between January and March, with a few exceptions.
+What is the best time to visit balls in Vienna?
+With a few exceptions, Vienna balls usually take place during the carnival season, between January and March.

 There are ball gowns for hire and ball gowns for sale at a few good shops in Vienna.
 Let me share my shortlist of the best evening dress shops in Vienna and some local Austrian jewelry stores with you for inspiration.